 MTCO2e – Metric tons of carbon dioxide equivalent

 Central Energy Facility (CEF) – The university’s primary energy system for the campus.
-The facility houses three heat recovery water tanks, a high-voltage substation linked to the grid, and a heat recovery system.
+The facility houses three heat recovery water tanks, a high-voltage substation linked to the grid, process steam, and a heat recovery system.

 Non-Central Energy Facility (Non-CEF) – Other energy sources for certain buildings